Welcome to The Racket and Fitness Center

 We are a non-membership racket club and open to the public.
 All are welcome.

 With 9 indoor tennis courts our facility offers private and group tennis lessons, round robin match play and USTA League matches.
 The Racket & Fitness Center offers group lesson programming for children to up to adults.
 Our teaching professionals also provide private lessons and USTA team practices.

-Our facility also includes 7 climate controlled racquetball courts, wallyball courts and a private fitness center.
+Our facility also includes 5 climate controlled racquetball courts, and wallyball courts.
+We have recently converted a wallyball court to a squash court.
+The facility also houses a private cardio and weight room.
 Fully equipped men’s and women’s locker rooms provide locker and shower amentities.
 We also have a new massage room with professional services provided by Beth Mitchell Massage.
 An upstairs lounge serves pizza and drinks.
 The facility also offers a large banquet room for rental that can seat up to 150 people.

 - 9 climate controlled tennis courts with brand new indirect lighting